 Now, as a long-time Seattle resident, I can share all my ideas for what to see in Seattle in one day, for those who are making a short visit.

 I’m presenting not one, but three different itineraries.
 The first is the basic tourist itinerary featuring the most popular tourist spots.
-The second is suited more for those who like nature and the outdoors.
+The second is best suited for those who like nature and the outdoors.
 And the third focuses on quirky and offbeat stuff, because hey, that’s my brand!
 And it’s fun!

 If you’ve got a day trip to Seattle coming up, select one of these itineraries and get going.
 Or pick and choose from all three to customize your own perfect day in the city!